 The Florida State Golf Association is proud to have one of the largest and finest volunteer based golf associations in the country.
 FSGA Committee Members act as tournament volunteers and/or course rating volunteers.
 There are many volunteers that participate in both and help us a great deal.

 If you are interested in becoming an FSGA volunteer, please complete the following steps:

-- Contact Tracy Dachisen the FSGA at (813) 868-5816 for information about becoming an FSGA Committee Member.
+- Contact Tracy Dachisen of the FSGA at (813) 868-5816 for information about becoming an FSGA Committee Member.

 - Observe at a Tournament - Tracy will set up a "Ride Along" Day for you at a nearby FSGA administered event.
-You will have the opportunity to observe the core functions of registration, starting, pace of play, on course officiating and scoring.
+You will have the opportunity to observe the core functions of registration, starting, pace of play, officiating and scoring.
 We will also provide lunch.